broadinstitute/wfl/docs/md/staged-source.md

 # Source

 The workload `Source` models the first stage of a processing pipeline.
-In a typical workload configuration, a `Source` can be used to read workflow inputs from a specified location or service in the cloud.
+A `Source` reads workflow inputs from a specified location or service in the cloud.

 ## User Guide
 You can configure the type of `Source` used in your workload by changing the